amircheikh/Unity-AI-Texture-Generator/README.md

 ## Asset store link
 Pending approval!
 ## Installation
+1. Install the latest version (or version 3.2.1) of _com.unity.nuget.newtonsoft-json_ through the Unity Package Manager.
+Instructions: https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM
-1. Clone this repo or download it as a zip
+2. Clone this repo or download it as a zip
-2. Place the files in a folder inside your **Assets** folder
+3. Place the files in a folder inside your **Assets** folder
 ## Usage
 1. Click on the "**Texture Generator**" prefab.
 Do not put it in your scene.
 2. Enter your OpenAI API key.
 You can find it at: https://platform.openai.com/account/api-keys